daromaj/vac/plan.md

 - **Acceptance Criteria:**
     - Project compiles successfully.
     - Basic app icon and name are set.
+    - Run all unit tests (if any exist at this stage) to ensure no existing functionality is broken by the changes.
+    - If all tests pass, commit the changes with a descriptive message before proceeding to the next task.
 - **Test Scenarios (Unit Tests):**
     - N/A (Project setup verification)